 Individual drop-down lists are provided for the force-centres and their satellites.

-The properties of all the bodies used in these calculations are stored in the calculator; they are displayed for information only.
+The input data for all the bodies used in these calculations are stored in the calculator; they are displayed for information only.
 Altering their values will not change the result.

-You select a force-centre from the upper drop-down list and the appropriate satellite list will be generated below.
+You select a force-centre from the upper drop-down list and the associated satellite list will be generated automatically.

-The following is a list of the calculation results for the above force-centre; you will notice that the calculated result for 'ω₂' (below) is the same as the input value for the force-centre's spin-rate (above).
-This comparison is performed for calculation verification only.
+You will notice that the output result for 'ω₂' (above), which is generated using this calculator, is the same as the input value for the force-centre's (actual) input spin-rate.
+This comparison is performed for verification purposes only.

 2) Hades spin-rate in these calculations is based upon Keith Dixon-Roche's preferred estimate for the Milky Way's stellar population of 10bn rather than NASA's of 100bn.